Global Health Informatics

 Contact Info

-In addition I perform bioinformatic analyses of genomics datasets with current projects in pediatric Malaria in collaboration with Dr. DJ Perkins in the Center for Global Health, projects analyzing the genetics of pediatric developmental delay, including Autism, as well as clinical research informatics and bioinformatics of COVID-19.
+In addition, I perform bioinformatic analyses of genomics datasets with current projects in pediatric Malaria and COVID-19 in collaboration with Dr. DJ Perkins in the Center for Global Health.
+I serve as the UNM Clinical and Translational Sciences Center (CTSC) Informatics Core Lead.
+I hold a secondary appointment in the UNM Department of Computer Science.